jonnonz1/nz-statute-book/acts/public/1968/estate-and-gift-duties-act-1968.md

 ### 68F Valuation of annuities and life interests
 (1) For the purpose of gift duty—
-  (a) the life expectation of a person is treated as the period specified in Table A or Table B of Schedule 2, appropriate to the sex and age of the person; and
+  (a) the life expectation of a person is treated as the period specified in table A or table B of Schedule 2, appropriate to the sex and age of the person; and
-  (b) the expectation of widowhood of a widow is treated as the period specified in Table C of Schedule 2, appropriate to the age of the widow.
+  (b) the expectation of widowhood of a widow is treated as the period specified in table C of Schedule 2, appropriate to the age of the widow.
 (2) Despite subsection (1), the Commissioner must determine the life expectation or widowhood of a person suffering from a mortal illness in such manner as the Commissioner thinks fit.
-(3) For the purpose of gift duty, the value of an annuity or other interest for the life of a person or for any other period, or the value of an interest expectant on death of a person or on any other event, is calculated on the basis of compound interest at the rate of 5% per annum with annual rests, and Tables A, B, C and D of Schedule 2 are to be used as far as they are applicable.
+(3) For the purpose of gift duty, the value of an annuity or other interest for the life of a person or for any other period, or the value of an interest expectant on death of a person or on any other event, is calculated on the basis of compound interest at the rate of 5% per annum with annual rests, and tables A, B, C and D of Schedule 2 are to be used as far as they are applicable.

 ### 68G Valuation of contingent interests
 (1) For the purpose of gift duty, every contingency affecting the interest of the donee in the property that is comprised in a dutiable gift, or the value of that property, is treated as having been determined in the manner in which the Commissioner considers it probably will determine, and the interest is to be valued accordingly.
 (2) If the contingency determines differently from that assumed by the Commissioner, the interest must be revalued on the basis of the actual event and on the date on which the gift was made, and section 82(3) applies accordingly.
-(3) If an interest in or the value of property will be affected by a widow's remarriage, that possibility— (a) is not treated as a contingency under this section; but (b) is taken into account in valuing the interest in accordance with Table C of Schedule 2.
+(3) If an interest in or the value of property will be affected by a widow's remarriage, that possibility— (a) is not treated as a contingency under this section; but (b) is taken into account in valuing the interest in accordance with table C of Schedule 2.

 ### 69 Valuation of property subject to encumbrances
-In valuing property for gift duty purposes, no deduction shall be allowed in respect of any mortgage, charge, encumbrance, or liability, in each case affecting or incident to the property if and so far as any person acquiring any beneficial interest in the property is entitled as against any other person or property to any available right of contribution or indemnity in respect of that mortgage, charge, encumbrance, or liability.
+In valuing property for gift duty purposes, no deduction shall be allowed in respect of any mortgage, charge, encumbrance, or liability, in each case affecting or incident to the property, if and so far as any person acquiring any beneficial interest in the property is entitled as against any other person or property to any available right of contribution or indemnity in respect of that mortgage, charge, encumbrance, or liability.

 ### 70 No deduction to be made in respect of benefit to donor
 (1) For the purposes of this section—
   - **ascertainable** means ascertainable as at the date of the disposition to the satisfaction of the Commissioner
-  - **benefit or advantage** means any benefit or advantage whether charged upon or otherwise affecting the property comprised in the disposition or not, and whether—but does not include any annuity or other payment, whether periodical or not, if and so far as the annuity or payment—
+  - **benefit or advantage** means any benefit or advantage, whether charged upon or otherwise affecting the property comprised in the disposition or not, and whether—but does not include any annuity or other payment, whether periodical or not, if and so far as the annuity or payment—
     (a) by way of any estate or interest in the same or any other property; or (b) by way of mortgage or charge; or
     (c) by way of any annuity or other payment, whether periodical or not; or